Bicentennial Fuchsia flowers

-Bicentennial Fuchsia features dainty nodding red frilly flowers with red bracts at the ends of the branches from mid summer to early fall.
-It has green foliage.
-The pointy leaves remain green throughout the winter.
-The fruit is not ornamentally significant.
+Bicentennial Fuchsia features dainty nodding red frilly flowers with harvest gold calyces at the ends of the branches from mid summer to early fall.
+Its pointy leaves remain green in colour throughout the year.

-Bicentennial Fuchsia is a multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+Bicentennial Fuchsia is a multi-stemmed annual with a shapely form and gracefully arching foliage.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 Bicentennial Fuchsia is recommended for the following landscape applications;

 - General Garden Use

 - Container Planting

 Bicentennial Fuchsia will grow to be about 12 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

 This plant does best in full sun to partial shade.
 You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.